Blue Yeti

 Who should pick Blue Yeti?

 Blue Yeti is shaped for the equipment side of podcasting.
-Its biggest strength: four polar patterns from one mic.
 Four polar patterns, no interface needed, regularly on sale for $82-$98 against a $139

 Is Blue Yeti free?